K-Culture: A New Way to Experience It Through Crowdfunding

 With this paper toy kit, you can enjoy a tiger without the hassle of cutting and gluing.

 The response was enthusiastic even before the funding campaign launched.
-A whopping 725 supporters signed up for launch notifications, generating significant buzz even before the official release.
+A staggering 725 supporters signed up for launch notifications, generating significant buzz even before the official release.
 What appealed to supporters was the opportunity to go beyond a simple toy and actually create a symbol of Korean folk art that they could enjoy in their daily lives.

 🃏 Discover Korean cultural heritage with every turn of the page